 - The interviewer(s) will then ask questions about information on your resume, your interests, and/or how you have handled certain situations in the past.
 They are looking to hear specific examples of how you have applied your skills and your behavior in past experiences.

 - After the interviewer(s) have finished asking questions, you will be given a chance to ask a few questions.

 - The interviewer(s) will close with parting comments.
 You will thank the interviewer(s) for their time and ask about the next step if this has not already been addressed.

 For interviews that will be held on campus, logistics information can be found here.

 Candidate Evaluation Process

-From the moment the interviewer first set eyes on you until you have gone your separate ways, you are being evaluated.
-How you rate in comparison to other candidate depends on complex blend of factors that will be slightly different for each employer.
+From the moment the interviewer first sees you until you have gone your separate ways, you are being evaluated.
+How you rate in comparison to other candidates depends on a complex blend of factors that will be slightly different for each employer.
 However, to ensure that you are a top contender, it is important that you effectively present your qualifications in all the areas of interest.